 This three-tiered cake has us dreaming of winter.
 A semi-naked design featuring layers of cake and frosting looks like it was dusted in snow, complete with a richly hued topper of fresh fruit and florals.

-These cakes are part of a cake table boasting 17 wedding cakes, each with its own decor and unique flavors.
-When opting for a series of single-tiered cakes, mix-and-match their design for a cohesive, complementary look.
+These cakes are part of a cake table boasting 17 wedding cakes, each with its own décor and unique flavors.
+When opting for a series of single-tiered cakes, mix and match their designs for a cohesive, complementary look.
 This display gets glam with gilded metallic foil accents in gold.

 Look to Art

 Cake or artwork?
 This masterpiece was decorated with thin strips of fondant painted in shades of sage, pale blue, ivory, and soft peach.
 The result is a hybrid of the Impressionist era’s watercolors and the geometric patterns of today’s modern art.